 The Child Care Subsidy builds on the Productivity Commission’s recommendations and will make the system more affordable, accessible and flexible.

-As part of the Jobs for Families Child Care Package announced in the 2016-17 Federal Budget, the Australian Government has will establish a Child Care Safety Net.
+As part of the Jobs for Families Child Care Package announced in the 2016-17 Federal Budget, the Australian Government has established a Child Care Safety Net.

 Australia’s national training system supports over three million students annually to gain the skills to secure and maintain rewarding and sustainable employment.
 This includes new job starters, those re-entering the workforce, retraining for a new job or upgrading their skills for an existing job.